 In short, we are a residential treatment center for young men with residential treatment center environment and academic structure.
 White River Academy was founded in Puerto Rico in 2002 by operations and program director Justin Nielson.
 After five years, it relocated to Delta, Utah, which sits on the edge of the rural Great Basin area.
-Currently, the academy is owned and operated by Sovereign Health Group, based in San Clemente, California.

 White River Academy has developed a strong relationship with the town it calls home.
 Delta is a community where small-town values still shape day-to-day life.
 Rugged individualism and self-reliance are highly valued, but Delta’s also a community where everyone takes an interest in each youth’s future.
 This mixture of guidance and mentoring from the local community along with our intensive treatment curriculum guides our students to become men of character and integrity.

 How we heal

 Our residential treatment center is licensed as a residential treatment center by the state of Utah.
 We can provide help for students with a variety of issues including:

 - Adoption and attachment issues

 - Impulse control disorders such as gaming addictions